metablaster/WindowsFirewallRuleset/README.md

 1. If you don't have ssh keys and other setup required to clone via SSH then either clone with HTTPS or just download the released zip file by clicking on "Release" here on this site.\
 These steps assume you have downloaded a zip file.
-2. Extract the archive somewhere, these steps assume you've extracted the zip into `C:\` root drive directly.
+2. Extract the archive somewhere, these steps assume you've extracted the zip (project root directory) into `C:\` root drive directly.
 3. Open the extracted folder, right click into an empty space and there is an option to run PowerShell Core as Administrator
-(Assumes you enabled context menu during installation of PowerShell Core)
+(Assumes you enabled context menu during installation of PowerShell Core) if not open it manually.
-4. If you would like to use Windows PowerShell 5.1 instead see [How to open Windows PowerShell](https://github.com/metablaster/WindowsFirewallRuleset/blob/master/Readme/WindowsPowerShell.md)
+4. If you would like to use Windows PowerShell 5.1 instead of PowerShell Core see [How to open Windows PowerShell](https://github.com/metablaster/WindowsFirewallRuleset/blob/master/Readme/WindowsPowerShell.md)
 5. Type or copy/paste following commands and hit enter for each